Cwantic/Documentation/Explorer/Project.md

 ---
 ## 2. Study

-Click [here](https://documentation.metapiping.com/Explorer/Study.html) to have more information about studies.
+Click [here](https://documentation.metapiping.com/Explorer/Study.html) for more information about studies.